 Personality Questionnaires look at a candidate’s behavioural preference.
 If you are asked to complete a personality profile, we will usually ask you to do this online and prior to you attending a face-to-face assessment.
 When answering the questions try to think about how you behave at work.
 Do not try to guess what we are looking for – just answer the questions honestly, we are interested in the real you.
 There are no right or wrong answers in personality questionnaires.
 British Airways does not use personality questionnaires to sift people out of the process but we do use them to help inform of your overall suitability for the role.
 Areas from the personality profile may be explored in the face-to-face stage.
 If asked to complete one you will be given full details of what to do.
 These questionnaires are not timed but again don’t spend too long thinking about your response.
 Please make sure you complete the questionnaire by the deadline we give you.

 British Airways uses two types of interview: face-to-face, and telephone.
-Typically, interviews at British Airways are competency-based i.e. we will be asking you for examples of when you demonstrated a particular skill or quality.
-Prepare yourself by having examples of when you have demonstrated key competencies required for the job (look at the job description for guidance).
+Typically, interviews at British Airways are behaviours-based.
+Prepare yourself by having examples of when you have demonstrated key behaviours or skills required for the job (look at the job description for guidance).
 Some of your best examples may be where things went wrong – don’t be frightened to use them, tell us what you learnt.
-In addition to the competencies, we’re likely to ask about your motivation for the role and establish your fit with the company and team you’d be working in.
+In addition to this, we’re likely to ask about your motivation for the role and establish your fit with the company and team you’d be working in.

 You may wish to consider using the STAR approach to help you structure your answers: